rejuvyesh/doa-est-info-theory/report.md

 In our framework, we use the concept of mutual information to create a new comparing function that calculates the correct TDE by maximizing information that one microphone has about the other, assuming Gaussian distributions.

-In the following sections, we describe the theory and implementation of this method and show the comparative results with (GCC-PHAT) in the result section.
+In the following sections, we describe the theory and implementation of this method and show the comparative results with (GCC-PHAT) in the result section as done in [1][^1].

 # Theory